The Autopoze Self-timer

 This device is a self-timer accessory.
 Self-timers delay the opening of a shutter giving a photographer time to be included in the photograph.
 The Faries Shutter Tripper is possibly the first, or second self-timing device marketed in the United States.

 This accessory was patented January 14, 1902.
 At that time, shutters did not have built-in self-timers as most cameras do today.
 If my research is correct, this is the second self-timer patent issued in the United States.
-The first patent relied upon a lit fuse for its operation!
+The patent that I believe was first relied upon a lit fuse for its operation!

 In the upper right area of the photograph, at the top of the device is a remnant of a red rubber hose.
 An air hose was used to connect the self-timer to a camera's shutter release.
 Many shutters of this period allowed a photographer to stand a distance from the camera and release the shutter remotely.
 To do this a rubber hose with squeeze ball was connected to a metal cylinder mounted on the shutter.
 Squeezing the ball caused air to rush into the cylinder.
 A piston in the cylinder moved in response to the air and a mechanical linkage attached to the end of the piston fired the shutter.

-Robert Faries' invention capitalized on the pneumatic type of shutter release described above.
+Robert Faries' invention was designed to trip the pneumatic type of shutter release described above.
 Here's how it works.
 Connect a rubber hose to the self-timer.
 Attach the other end of the hose to the shutter cylinder.
 Pull up on the self-timer's plunger, and release.
 Run around the camera and get into the picture.
 Air will slowly leak from the self-timer's cylinder.
 At a certain point, a valve is tripped, releasing all the air at once.
 This sudden stream of air is what causes the shutter to fire.

 Follow this link to view the Faries Shutter Tripper patent documents and also to see the first U.S.A. self-timer patent.